1832 Royal Commission into the Operation of the Poor Laws

 Nassau William Senior was an advocate of the centralization of the Poor Law system.

 The 1832 Royal Commission into the Operation of the Poor Laws was a group set up to decide how to change the Poor Law systems in England and Wales.
-The group included Nassau Senior, a professor from Oxford University who was against the allowance system, and Edwin Chadwick, who was a Benthamite.
+The group included Nassau Senior, a professor from Oxford University who was against the allowance system, and Edwin Chadwick, who was a follower of Jeremy Bentham, the English philosopher.
 The recommendations of the Royal Commission's report were implemented in the Poor Law Amendment Act 1834.

 Formation

-On 1 February 1832, the formation of the Royal Commission was announced by Viscount Althorp in the House of Commons.
-The Royal Commission consisted initially of seven commissioners and sixteen assistant commissioners.
+On 1 February 1832, the formation of the royal commission was announced by Viscount Althorp in the House of Commons.
+The royal commission consisted initially of seven commissioners and sixteen assistant commissioners.
 The central board was expanded to nine commissioners in 1833.
 The assistant commissioners were to be sent out into England and Wales to collect data on poverty by visiting parishes and by having persons respond to questionnaires, and the central board would digest the information into a report.

-The findings of the Poor Law Commissioners, published in thirteen volumes, began appearing in February 1833.
+The findings of the commissioners, published in thirteen volumes, began appearing in February 1833.
 They were used to argue that the existing system of poor relief needed a radical overhaul.